 This weapon is extremely easy to hear.
 When used, an audible weapon is easily detectible (DC5) within 50 feet.
 If applied to ammunition for a ranged weapon, audible ammunition is perceptible at any point within 50 feet of their flight path.

 You may wield weapons in a hand already wielding an Awkward weapon, but take a –2 penalty to hit.
 You may also use that hand for Dex-based skill rolls while wielding the Awkward weapon, but such rolls take a –2 penalty as well.

-When you use a battering weapon, you get a +2 weapon bonus on Maneuver Offense to make Bull Rush and Overrun attempts.
-In addition, if your Bull Rush or Overrun combat maneuver is successful, add your weapon's enhancement bonus + 2 to the damage inflicted by the combat maneuver.
+When you use a battering weapon, you get a +2 weapon bonus on Might skill checks to make Bull Rush and Overrun attempts.
+In addition, if your Bull Rush or Overrun combat maneuver is successful, add +2 to the damage inflicted by the combat maneuver.

-If you use a readied action to set a brace weapon against a charge, the weapon's base damage dice are doubled, and any damage adders due to high strength, feats, and weapon enhancement bonuses are doubled.
-If the Braced attack critically hits, the critical damage is resolved as if the crit multiplier were one higher than normal for the Braced weapon (this is instead of, not in addition to, doubling the base weapon damage).
+If you use a readied action to set a brace weapon against a charge, the weapon's base weapon damage dice are doubled.
+If the Braced attack critically hits, the critical damage is resolved as if the crit multiplier were two higher than normal for the Braced weapon (this is instead of, not in addition to, doubling the base weapon damage).

 If using an average for one or more brutal dice, the brutal quality adds 0.5 to the normal average for the die size.
 Thus a d10, normally granting a 5.5 average, becomes a 6 average with the brutal quality.

 This weapon may use bullets and other stone-like ammunition.

 When wielding a weapon with the Charge Defense quality, any time you Brace to receive a charge, if your readied attack hits, you receive a +2 dodge bonus to AC against that foe only, until the end of your next turn.
 Charge Defense weapons always have the Brace quality as well.